The Hardest Weeks With a Newborn (Weeks 2, 6, 8-10) – A Redlands Guide for New Parents

 Tip: Stick to simple routines.
 Connect with local newborn support groups or sleep educators if you need help.

-Understanding the Hardest Weeks With a Newborn in Redlands
+Understanding the Newborn Stage Challenges in Redlands

 Knowing what to expect can help ease your anxiety.
 These tough weeks don’t mean you’re doing something wrong.
 They mean your baby is growing and changing.